Teaching Assistantship Postings

 Technological Education

 In these positions, you will work closely with instructors teaching mature students who are transitioning from careers in the skilled trades and/or service industries into roles as educators of Technological Education.
-Ideal candidates will be familiar with Ontario’s Technological Education curriculum.
-In addition to the job requirements below, responsibilities will include providing hands-on instructional support and offering mentorship to students navigating this important career shift.
+Ideal candidates will have familiarity with Ontario’s Technological Education curriculum.
+In addition to the job requirements below, responsibilities will include providing hands-on instructional support, and offering mentorship to students navigating this important career shift.

 • Steel-toed safety shoes/boots